andrelrocha/geekcatalog-rest/README.md

 - [x] Security schema implemented in the backend for requests in different layers
 - [x] Vulnerability Protection through HTTP Cookies, Rate Limiting Filters, and IP Blocking
 - [x] SSL/TLS support for secure communication, ensuring data integrity and encryption for all requests between the client and server
+- [x] ChatGPT Queries to smooth the Client Experience consuming the API
 ---

 ## 🛠 Technologies